jefflunt/how_slow/README.md

 reporters that send you an automated email via a cron+rake task once a week, giving you a simple, actionable report that costs you basically nothing.

+## Testing

+If you want to run the tests for this gem do the following:

+    bundle install
+    bundle exec ruby test/**/*

 ## FAQ

 * Is this appropriate for prodcution use?
 Will there be much overhead?